The Historic Tax Credit Program

 • Intercreditor and coordination provisions between the two investor structures

-• Illinois state credit transfer documentation where applicable
+• Illinois state-credit allocation, certification, utilization, and carryforward documentation where applicable

 NPS Certification Coordination